Best use for AI tutor

 What Target Practice adds

-Target Practice narrows the work: one score leak, one assignment, and one repeat-or-advance decision after the rep.
+Target Practice narrows the work: one score issue, one assignment, and one repeat-or-advance decision after the set.

 The useful sequence